I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 “Today, Matt was accepted at Chapman Film School.
 We’ll have to go into savings to pay his expenses.
 That’s O.K. that’s why I’m here”.

 The U.S. Masters National Swim Meet was scheduled to be held in California, a few hours from where our younger son went to school.
 It was a long way from Florida, and only six months away.
-But, I needed a goal.
-I needed an big goal.
+But, I needed a big goal.
 In two weeks the stiches would be removed and I could get wet again.
 Why not?
 Why absolutely not!
 I wrote in capital letters across that blank page: QUALIFY IN MARCH TO SWIM AT NATIONALS IN APRIL!!!!!

 Just the act of putting ink on paper made the stitches hurt a lot less.

 I began walking around the block with purpose.
 I gingerly climbed on a bicycle, then wisely climbed back off of it.
-The body would heal if I did not sabotage the process with anxiety and impatience.
+The body would heal if I did not sabotage the process with impatience.

 I stepped on a scale and saw it read 200.
 I would have to lose 20 pounds.
 I would have to cut back on the fast food meals, the pizza, and of course, the beer.